Company overview

 Early telehealth models were built for high-volume urgent care, particularly in retail settings — and those models are starting to struggle.
 For example, Walmart, Amazon, and Village MD have all scaled back or shuttered their telehealth offerings.

-He said this pullback of “telehealth 1.0” has caused some concern about telehealth’s overall viability, but models are simply shifting — they’re realigning around specialty care embedded into a continuum of care.
+He says this pullback of “telehealth 1.0” has caused some concern about telehealth’s overall viability, but models are simply shifting — they’re realigning around specialty care embedded into a continuum of care.

 Quote from Matt Brown, VP of telehealth at CHG Healthcare, about the evolution of telehealth